-The ‘RTC Connecting’ message on Discord is a normal message that users see when they try to join a voice channel on the platform.
+The ‘RTC Connecting’ on Discord is a familiar message users see when joining a voice channel on the platform.
 Depending on the quality of your connection, this message may appear for several seconds.

 A slow or unstable network connection usually causes Discord to get stuck in the ‘RTC Connecting’ message.
 It is also possible that Discord’s services are unavailable at the moment or some files on your computer are corrupt.

 Windows Automatic Repair Tool